Partial Knee Replacement:

 (4) Absence of inflammatory arthritis

-To discuss partial knee replacement options with Mr Freedman please contact our office for an appointment:
+To discuss whether partial knee replacement is an option for you and/or to discuss the various new technologies available for parital knee replacement with Mr Freedman please contact our office for an appointment:

 Tel (03) 9532 3333